Skip to content

 You may have noticed that green juice doesn’t come cheap.
 These little bottles can range in price from $5 to $10 or higher, depending on where you purchase them and what ingredients they contain.

 The bright spot about that?
 Making it yourself from a powder is actually effective, too.
-Davis points out that moderation is key here, noting that juice is fine in moderation, but a juice cleanse is never the answer.
+Davis points out that moderation is key here, noting that juice is fine once in a while, but a juice cleanse is never the answer.

 How to best enjoy anti-inflammatory drinks (and how often)

 When looking at beverages to reduce inflammation, all of the above choices have plenty to offer.
-That said, purity is key.
+But choosing wisely is key.

 “The most important factor to consider is limiting the added sugar in these beverages,” Davis says.
 “Excessive sugar intake leads to increased blood sugar and insulin levels, which drive inflammation and even contribute to chronic conditions such as heart disease, diabetes, and chronic inflammation.
 So keeping the sugar low in these drinks is key.”